aslawliet/trainer-zero/README.md

 `trainer-zero` is a model-agnostic PyTorch training engine.
-It uses [Accelerate](https://huggingface.co/docs/accelerate) for device placement, distributed data loading, mixed precision, and launch-time parallelism.
-The same engine can train language models, LoRA adapters, diffusion models, computer-vision models, JEPA-style models, or custom research systems.
+It uses [Accelerate](https://huggingface.co/docs/accelerate) for device placement, distributed data loading, mixed precision, and launch-time parallelism. `JUST A TRAINER ENGINE BUILD FOR ME HEHE`

 The user owns the data processing code.
 Trainer-zero requires a `DataModule` with a dataset and collator, then wraps its loaders with Accelerate.
 The user